WDI-SEA/notes/05-express/additional-topics/express-geocode/readme.md

 * Utilize geocoding with a geocoder and Sequelize hooks
 * Use Google Maps to add geocoordinates to a map.

+##Starter Code

+We'll be using the starter code here (fork and clone): https://github.com/WDI-SEA/express-geocode-maps-example

 ## Geocoding Addresses

 **What is geocoding?** - The process of converting a description of a place to geographic coordinates.